O'hare History, Family Crest & Coats of Arms

 - Origins Available:

 Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
-Spelling variations revealed in the search for the origin of the O'Hare family name include Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and others.
+Spelling variations revealed in the search for the origin of the O'hare family name include Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and many more.

 - Barbason O'Hare, who arrived in Boston in 1770